Sepantapouya/Tic-Toc-Toe-Using-ReactJs-/README.md

 ```
 ## Running

-after finifhing your instalation , run this code
+after finishing your instalation , run this code

 ```
 $ npm start